gibbz00/evolve/README.md

 * An SD-card (recommended size is at least 8GB)
 * Root access on the preparation machine.
-* Ethernet cable internet connection to the Raspberry Pi 4 is going for the headless install.
+* Internet connection by ethernet.
+Automated wireless is currently not implemented.
 * Dependencies:

     ```